 2. Spring Sing

-Every spring, UCLA hosts Spring Sing, a campus-wide talent show featuring student singers, musicians, and dancers.
-The event draws huge crowds and has become a major part of student life.
+Every spring, the university hosts Spring Sing, a campus-wide talent show featuring student singers, musicians, and dancers.
+The event takes place after UCLA’s spring break, drawing huge crowds and becoming a major part of student life.
 Celebrities like Ronald Reagan, Paula Abdul, Raven-Symoné, and Dennis Quaid have even served as judges.

 The show also includes the Gershwin Awards, a lifetime achievement honor for artists in the music industry.
 Past winners include Julie Andrews, Stevie Wonder, and James Taylor.